Civil Legal Aid Funding in the Time of COVID-19

 Now available for replay!

-The National Meeting of State Access to Justice Commission Chairs will be convening a series of free webinars during 2020 in lieu of an in-person meeting.
-Please click the link below for more information on these webinars and how you can join!Register Now - Webinars
+The National Meeting of State Access to Justice Commission Chairs convened a series of free webinars during 2020 in lieu of an in-person meeting.
+Please click the link below for more information on these webinars.Learn More - Webinars

 To mark the 15th Anniversary of Hurricane Katrina, the ABA Standing Committee on Legal Aid and Indigent Defense (SCLAID) together with the Deason Criminal Justice Reform Center at SMU Law School, the ABA Criminal Justice Section and the ABA Section on Civil Rights and Social Justice present webinars on the impact of crisis on two key components of the criminal justice system: Jails and Prisons, and Public Defense.
 The programs will consider what happens to people trapped in the criminal justice system during times of extreme systemic stress and whether or not such times of crisis can be catalysts for reform.
 Please join us for these free (non-CLE) programs.Learn - More